Cloud Manager Environment Variables

 Edit variable

-7. Once you’ve made all of the required configuration changes, select Save.
+7. After you have made the required configuration changes, select Save.

 As when adding variables, an indicator with the status Updating is shown at the top of the table and next to the newly updated variable(s) to indicate that the environment is being updated with the configuration.
-Once complete, the updated environment variable(s) will be visible in the table.
+After completion, the updated environment variables are visible in the table.

 TIP

-If you wish to update multiple variables, it is recommended to use the Environment Configuration dialog to update all of the necessary variables at once before tapping or clicking Save.
+If you want to update multiple variables, it is recommended to use the Environment Configuration dialog to update all necessary variables at once before tapping or clicking Save.
 This way you can add them with one update to the environment.

 Environment variables can make your pom.xml configurations more secure and flexible.
 For example, passwords needn’t be hard coded and your configuration can adapt based on the values in environment variables.